 The way of data sampling depends on the energy management system installed in the electric vehicle [2].
 Two methods are typically used to sample data from electric vehicles.
-In the first method a constant distance step is used, while the second one makes use of a constant time step when the vehicle is stopped and a varying speed-dependent time step when the vehicle is in motion.
+In the first method, a constant distance step is used, while the second one makes use of a constant time step when the vehicle is stopped and a varying speed-dependent time step when the vehicle is in motion.

-The amount of the recorded data per one hour or per one day depends on a number of factors, including: data resolution (analogue signals), data sampling, and data recording format (binary or text).
-For the recorded data listed in the first paragraph of this chapter and the variable time step, the amount of data is equal to about 10 MB per one day while the text format is taken into account.
-The data used in this work for processing and analysing were obtained from a company providing public transport services in northern Poland.
+The amount of recorded data per hour or per day depends on several factors, including data resolution (analogue signals), data sampling, and data recording format (binary or text).
+For the recorded data listed in the first paragraph of this section and the variable time step, the amount of data is equal to about 10 MB per day while the text format is considered.
+The data used in this work for processing and analysis were obtained from a company providing public transport services in northern Poland.
 The data, arranged in tables, are saved in files with a specific signature and archived on dedicated servers, thus creating the database resources.